 For starters, this tool works in 4 easy steps; groove, glue, insert and clamp.

 The entire power tool is registered on top of the workpiece at a flat angle using the fence.
-Then the blade, depending on its size spins very fast and makes a crescent groove on the wood.
+Then the blade, depending on its size, spins very fast and makes a crescent groove on the wood.
 This crescent groove is also made of the other wood piece.
 Now, these two grooves are of the same shape and almost the same size as the biscuits.
 Now, grooving is complete, so the next step will be gluing.
-Here, a water-based glue is recommended so that the water aides in swelling.
+Here, water-based glue is recommended so that the water aids in swelling.
 Once the groove is glued, the biscuits are now inserted into the groove and clamped.
 Within no time, the biscuits start swelling and will fill the entire groove creating a very tight and solid joint.